 Totino-Grace participates in the Program for Advanced College Credit (PACC) through St. Mary’s University, Winona, MN.
 Students may earn 3 college credits per course in H Intro to Theology, and College Prep Writing, and 4 credits in H Calculus I. College credits earned are recognized by St. Mary’s University, as well as many other institutions.
 More information on the PACC program is available at www.smumn.edu/pacc.

 ACT: Ninety-five percent of Totino-Grace students take the ACT exam during their college planning experience, with an average composite score of 25.

-AP: In 2019, 423 AP exams were taken by 226 students.
-64% of TG students scored 3 or higher on their exams.
-11 students were recognized as AP Scholars with Distinction (score of 3+ on five or more exams), 20 students as AP Scholars with Honor (3+ on four or more exams), and 41 students as AP Scholars (3+ on three or more exams).
-One student was named a National AP Scholar, an award granted to students who receive an average score of at least 4 on all AP exams and who score a 4 or higher on eight of those exams.
+AP: In 2020, 397 AP exams were taken by 234 students.
+66% of TG students scored 3 or higher on their exams.
+17 students were recognized as AP Scholars with Distinction (score of 3+ on 5 or more exams), 9 students as AP Scholars with Honor (3+ on 4 or more exams), and 28 students as AP Scholars (3+ on 3 or more exams).

-PSAT: Approximately 50% of students in the class of 2019 chose to take the PSAT exam as 11th graders, with two to four students recognized each year as Commended Students or National Merit Scholars.
+PSAT: 100% of students in the class of 2019 chose to take the PSAT exam as 11th graders, with 2-4 students recognized each year as Commended Students or National Merit Scholars.

 SAT: Totino-Grace does not provide an average SAT score due to the small number of students choosing to take the SAT.